EliasRut/distant-stars/MAIN_REACTOR.md

 *change between -10 and +10* rule.
 Finally, don't forget to shut down the reactor if it becomes necessary - you should be able to reuse your **performEmergencyShutdownIfNecessary** function.

-Explanation: The testing scripts contain two simulations, *Simulation 1: Interplanetary flight* and *Simulation 2: Emergency shutdown after flare*, that your function implementaiton needs to be able to handle.
+**Explanation**: The testing scripts contain two simulations, *Simulation 1: Interplanetary flight* and *Simulation 2: Emergency shutdown after flare*, that your function implementaiton needs to be able to handle.
 These simulations start off by setting values for the starting output of the main and backup reactor as well as the current power draw, and then go through a series of steps where they